-The Big Peach Running Co. fit process is informative, thorough, and fun.
-There is never a need to make an appointment, and it is free of charge.
+The Big Peach Running Co. fit process helps us find the right shoe so that running, walking or just being on your feet all day is more enjoyable.
+There is no need to make an appointment, and it is free of charge.

-Footwear is the most important piece of equipment for runners and walkers.
-Our job is to make sure that you not only have a GOOD shoe, but the RIGHT shoe for YOU.
-In other words, there are many good shoes out there, but that doesn’t mean that all of them are good for YOU.
+Shoes are the most important piece of equipment for runners and walkers.
+Our job is to make sure that you not only have a GOOD shoe but the RIGHT shoe for YOU.
 Our fit process is focused on determining which good shoe is BEST for YOU.

 So how do we do this?
 Let’s start by identifying the three primary roles of a shoe:

 What are you using the shoes for?
 What shoe are you currently using and have you had a shoe that has worked well in the past?
 Do you currently have any injuries or discomfort while running, walking or standing?
 These are all good questions that help us get a better idea of the end goal.

 Our foot scanner captures both two and three-dimensional images of your feet!
 This helps us understand depth of arch, how you distribute pressure on your feet, your width, length, arch height and also covers instep and girth (yep, you can find out in what percentile your foot girth falls!)
 It even makes recommendations for inserts to reduce some of the points of pressure.